PaPa31/hm/docs/courses/react-complete-guide/18-adding-authentication-to-our-burger-project/18-06-getting-a-token-from-backend.md

 ---
-id: 18-6-getting-a-token-from-backend
+id: 18-06-getting-a-token-from-backend
-title: 18.6 Getting a Token from Backend
+title: 18.06 Getting A Token From Backend
 date: 2021-07-18 18:20:22
 ---